Tuesday, February 11, 2020

 (a) Matter consists of definite particles, called atoms.

-(b) Each element is made up of its own type of element.
+(b) Each element is made up of its own type of atom.

 (c) Atoms of different elements have different properties.